10 Ways to Streamline Your HR Practices Today

 8. Automate Communication and Training

 This is closely related to empowering employees, discussed above.
 The average business owner spends between seven and twenty-five percent of his or her time handling employee-related paperwork, according to the U.S. Small Business Administration.
 By reducing this burden, or eliminating it altogether, time- and money-savings can be realized.
 When you push as much of your department’s processes online or into the cloud, the ability to automate communication and training becomes possible.
+Automating repetitive tasks and various processes can save significant time and reduce errors, allowing HR teams to focus on more strategic initiatives.
 However, this functionality is not always utilized, or not utilized to its fullest extent.
-With online benefits administration, employees can quickly and easily access all of the communications, forms and information they need—without the need of printed handbooks and documents.
+With online benefits administration, employees can quickly and easily access all of the communications, forms and information they need without the need of printed handbooks and documents.
 An online system can also send targeted messages and reminders to keep employees apprised of upcoming deadlines.
 This is of obvious importance, but again, it is frequently underutilized.

 HR automation can enable a company to: